ashantilong/ashantilong.github.io/index.md

 The single responsibility principle provides another substantial benefit.
 Classes, software components and microservices that have only one responsibility are much easier to explain, understand and implement than the ones that provide a solution for everything

 * Open Closed Principle

  Open/Closed Principle as: “Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.”
 The general idea of this principle is great.
 It tells you to write your code so that you will be able to add new functionality without changing the existing code

  * Liskov Substitution Principle

  practical software development.
 The principle defines that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.
 That requires the objects of your subclasses to behave in the same way as the objects of your superclass.

-* interface Segregation Principle
+ * Interface Segregation Principle

 principle was first defined by Robert C. Martin as: “Clients should not be forced to depend upon interfaces that they do not use“.
 The goal of this principle is to reduce the side effects of using larger interfaces by breaking application interfaces into smaller ones.

 * Dependency Inversion Principle
-*

  states that high level modules should not depend on low level modules; both should depend on abstractions.
 Abstractions should not depend on details.
 Details should depend upon abstractions.